kitelife/Notes/gnu-tools.markdown

 When additional libraries are installed in other directories it is necessary to extend the search paths, in order for the libraries to be found.
 The compiler options \'-I\' and \'-L\' add new directories to the beginning of the include path and library search path respectively.

+---

+- Shared libraries and static libraries

+External libraries are usually provided in two forms: *static libraries* and *shared libraries*.
+Static libraries are the \'.a\' files.

+When a program is linked against a static library, the machine code from the object files for any external functions used by the program is copied from the library into the final executable.

+Shared libraries are handled with a more advanced form of linking, which makes the executable file smaller.
+They use the extension \'.so\', which stands for *shared object*.

+An executable file linked against a shared library contains only a small table of the functions it requires, instead of the complete machine code from the object files for the external functions.
+Before the executable file starts running, the machine code for the external functions is copied into memory from the shared library file on disk by the operating system\-\-\- a process referered to as *dynamic linking*.

+Dynamic linking makes executable files smaller and saves disk space, because one copy of a library can be shared between multiple programs.
+Most operating system also provide a virtual memory mechanism which allows one copy of a shared library in physical memory to be used by all running programs, saving memory as well as disk space.

+Furthermore, shared libraries make it possible to update a library without recompiling the programs which use it (provided the interface to the library does not change).

 - Important options

 **-Wall**